gear-foundation/gear-wiki/docs/developing-contracts/deploy.md

 `value: u128` - the value that will be transferred to a balance of the newly created account for the program.

 ## Program submit events

-> Note: while extrinsics represent information from the outside world, events represent information from the chain.
-Extrinsics can trigger events.

 The extrinsic called to submit a program triggers a series of events.
 [Learn more about events](/docs/api/events#gear-events-types)